Vyral/base-template/_posts/2020-12-22-how-can-i-win-against-multiple-offers.md

 {% include youtube.html %}

-<p style="text-align:center"><em>Here’s my advice about winning against multiple offers in today’s market.</em></p>
+*Here’s my advice about winning against multiple offers in today’s market.*

-We’re seeing multiple-offer situations more often than not in today’s real estate market. **Due to historically low inventory and interest rates, demand is sky-high.** There are just about 3,300 homes for sale right now, when we historically have between 7,000 and 10,000 this time of year.
+We’re seeing multiple-offer situations more often than not in today’s real estate market. **Due to historically low inventory and interest rates, demand is sky-high.** There are just about 3,300 homes for sale right now, when we historically have had between 7,000 and 10,000 this time of year.

-The rate that homes are coming on the market hasn’t slowed, it’s up 5% from last year.
+The rate that homes are coming on the market hasn’t slowed - it’s up 5% from last year.
 However, buyer demand is up so much that it’s chewing through inventory while also driving prices up.
 A lot of buyers are missing out on homes they are making offers on.
 We never want to overpay for a property, but we don’t want to miss out on the home of your dreams.

 {% include pullquote.html %}